mrhunsaker/StudentDataGUI/README.md

 # StudentDataGUI

-*Student Data Input GUI using NiceGUI and SQLite designed be platform independent*
+*Student Data Input GUI using NiceGUI and SQLite designed be platform-independent*

 To use this package open *helpers.py* and edit the names for the *students* variable, following the pattern of surrounding text with single quotes (' ') and separating entries with commas.